The War on Drugs (band): A Deeper Understanding (2015–2021)

-In June 2015, the War on Drugs signed with Atlantic Records for a two-album deal.
+In June 2015, The War on Drugs signed with Atlantic Records for a two-album deal.

-On Record Store Day, April 22, 2017, the War on Drugs released their new single "Thinking of a Place".
+On Record Store Day, April 22, 2017, The War on Drugs released their new single "Thinking of a Place".
 The single was produced by frontman Granduciel and Shawn Everett.
-April 28, 2017, the War on Drugs announced a fall 2017 tour in North America and Europe and that a new album was imminent.
+April 28, 2017, The War on Drugs announced a fall 2017 tour in North America and Europe and that a new album was imminent.
 On June 1, 2017, a new song, "Holding On", was released, and it was announced that the album would be titled A Deeper Understanding and was released on August 25, 2017.
 "Holding On" was also used on the official soundtrack of EA Sports' FIFA 18.
 The 2017 tour began in September, opening in the band's hometown, Philadelphia, and it concluded in November in Sweden.

 A Deeper Understanding was nominated for the International Album of the Year award at the 2018 UK Americana Awards.
 At the 60th Annual Grammy Awards, on January 28, 2018, A Deeper Understanding won the Grammy for Best Rock Album.
-On October 6, 2020, the War on Drugs announced a live album titled Live Drugs, which was released on November 20, 2020.
+On October 6, 2020, The War on Drugs announced a live album titled Live Drugs, which was released on November 20, 2020.

 I Don't Live Here Anymore (2021–present)

-The War on Drugs released their fifth studio album, I Don't Live Here Anymore, on October 29, 2021.
-Along with the announcement of the album, the band released a single and accompanying music video for the album's lead track, "Living Proof", with a 2022 tour announcement.
+The band released their fifth studio album, I Don't Live Here Anymore, on October 29, 2021.
+Along with the announcement of the album, they released a single and accompanying music video for the album's lead track, "Living Proof", with a 2022 tour announcement.
 The album was released to widespread critical acclaim, placing highly on several end-of-year lists.
-For the album's accompanying tour, keyboardist Eliza Hardy Jones, who has previously played with bass guitarist Dave Hartley in his solo project, Nightlands, joined the band.
+For the album's accompanying tour, keyboardist Eliza Hardy Jones, who previously played with bass guitarist Dave Hartley in his solo project, Nightlands, joined the band.

-Throughout 2024, Granduciel produced the third studio album by the English singer–songwriter Sam Fender, People Watching (2025), and the sixth solo studio album by The Hold Steady's Craig Finn, Always Been, concurrently.
+Throughout 2024, Granduciel produced the third studio album by the English singer–songwriter Sam Fender, People Watching (2025), and the sixth solo studio album by The Hold Steady's Craig Finn, Always Been (2025).
 Always Been featured Granduciel and The War on Drugs appearing as Finn's backing band throughout.
+Finn, former bandmate Kurt Vile, and Joe Walsh would join The War on Drugs to perform for their regular fundraiser "Drugcember" concerts at the end of 2025.
+"Lucy", a previously unreleased track from the band, made its live debut during Drugcember 2025.

+In an interview published in April 2026, Granduciel had confirmed the band's upcoming sixth studio album was nearly finished.
+"Who's That" a new single, was teased by the band on September 8, 2026; and was made available on music streaming platforms at midnight the following day.